 The chances are that if you’ve come to this post, you’re already aware that your device has MHL (video out capability), so I won’t explain what an MHL cable is used for (there are good definitions within the linked products below) and we also have this post, which explains what MHL does and shows off some of its coolest features.

-However, while MHL is an industry standard (meaning that in theory the same cable should be compatible with all MHL-enabled devices), that is not the case – some use a 9 pin arrangement, others use a 5 pin arrangement.
+However, while MHL is an industry standard (meaning that in theory the same cable should be compatible with all MHL-enabled devices), that is not the case – some use an 11 pin arrangement, others use a 5 pin arrangement.
 The point of this post therefore is to tell you which MHL cable is compatible with your device.

 We have created a video to show the description below in action, which you can view here

 The Samsung Galaxy S3 and Samsung Galaxy S4 MHL adaptors are interchangeable with both handsets.
 That’s to say, the S4 MHL adaptor will work with the S3, and the S3 MHL adaptor will work with the S4.
 However, there are still some differences.

 The Samsung Galaxy S4 uses MHL 2.0.
 This means that there is no power connection needed for the MHL adaptor to work – the S4 can power the connection itself.
 That being said, it is advisable to power the connection if possible (using your handset’s microUSB charger) in order to prevent battery drain.
 Both the S3 and S4 adaptors work with the S4 without the need to power the connection.

 The situation with the Samsung Galaxy S3 handset is the opposite.
 Both the S3 and S4 MHL adaptors will need to be powered if you are using them with the S3.
 This isn’t a huge problem as the microUSB charger supplied with you handset is fine for this purpose, it just makes the setup slightly more inconvenient.